-To approve Application No (10/02090/F Garages Adjacent To 63 - 79 Berners Street, Norwich) and grant planning permission, subject to the following conditions:-
+To approve Application No (11/00308/F, Garages adjacent to 63 - 79 Berners Street, Norwich) and grant planning permission, subject to the following conditions:-

 - 1. Standard time limit: - 2.
 Development in accordance with the submitted plans; - 3.
 Compliance with the arboricultural implications assessment and method statement for construction and provision of services.
 Provision of an auditable system of arboricultural site monitoring. - 4.
 Provision of the sheds, parking areas, refuse storage areas and cycle stores prior to first occupation; - 5.
-Submission of a landscaping scheme including: - details for replacement tree planting; - hard and soft landscaping details for all communal areas and site frontages including details of all boundary treatments; - details of the future management and maintenance of the landscaped areas; - reprovision of the community notice board and grit bin; - provision of landscaping prior to first occupation. - 6.
-Details of bricks, tiles and timber infill panels to be used in the development; - 7.
+Submission of a landscaping scheme including: - details for replacement tree planting; - hard and soft landscaping details for all communal areas and site frontages including details of all boundary treatments;

+- details of the future management and maintenance of the landscaped areas; - reprovision of the community notice board and grit bin; - provision of landscaping prior to first occupation. - 6.
+Details of bricks, tiles, solar panels and timber infill panels to be used in the development; - 7.
 Site contamination investigation and assessment to be carried out and if contamination is found a scheme of remediation and mitigation to be agreed and carried out.
-Should during development, contamination not previously identified be found development is to cease pending details to deal with contamination;

-8. Archaeological monitoring and submission of results.
+Should during development, contamination not previously identified be found development is to cease pending details to deal with contamination; - 8.
+Archaeological monitoring and submission of results; - 9.
+Proposals to meet code for sustainable homes level 4 for water.